Roberto Firmino

-After starting his career with Figueirense in 2009, he spent four-and-a-half seasons at 1899 Hoffenheim.
+After starting his career with Figueirense in 2009, Firmino spent four and a half seasons at TSG Hoffenheim.
 His 16 goals in 33 games in the 2013–14 Bundesliga season earned him the award for the league's Breakthrough Player.
-In July 2015, he signed for Liverpool where he earned plaudits for his creativity, goalscoring and workrate, with manager Jürgen Klopp referring to Firmino as the "engine" that propels the club's counter-pressing system.
-In the 2018–19 season he won the UEFA Champions League, and the following season won the UEFA Super Cup, the FIFA Club World Cup after scoring the winner in the final, and the 2019–20 Premier League title.
-He also won the FA Cup with Liverpool.
+In July 2015, he signed for Liverpool.
+In the 2018–19 season, Firmino won the UEFA Champions League, and the following campaign claimed the UEFA Super Cup, FIFA Club World Cup (after scoring the winner in the final), and the 2019–20 Premier League title.
+He also won the FA Cup and EFL Cup with Liverpool in the 2021–22 season.
+Firmino is widely regarded as a cult hero in Liverpool.
+In 2023, Firmino decided not to extend his contract at Liverpool, and eventually left on a free transfer to Saudi club Al-Ahli, after eight years in England.
+With Al-Ahli, Firmino won the AFC Champions League Elite two years later.

 Firmino made his international debut for Brazil in November 2014.
-He represented the nation at the 2015, 2019 and 2021 Copes América, as well as the 2018 FIFA World Cup.
+He represented the nation at the 2015, 2019 and 2021 Copa América, where he won the 2019 edition of the tournament.
+He also represented the nation at the 2018 FIFA World Cup.

+Early life

+Firmino was born in the Trapiche da Barra neighbourhood of Maceió, Alagoas, growing up near the Estadio Rei Pele.
+He grew up in a poor family and was described as being "humble" and "football mad".
+His father Jose was a street vendor and his mother was a housewife.
+He also has a sister.
+Firmino began playing for his school team, earning a trial at local club CRB.
+At 13, Firmino joined the youth team of CRB.
+He initially wore the No 5 shirt, which in Brazil is reserved for the most defensive midfielder.
+When required, he also played as a defender.

 Club career

 Early career

-Born in Maceió, Alagoas, Firmino joined Figueirense's youth setup in 2008, aged 17, after starting out at CRB.
+Firmino joined Figueirense's youth setup in 2008, aged 17, after starting out at CRB.
 He was discovered by a dentist, Marcellus Portella.
 With the latter, he was mainly used as a defensive midfielder.

 Firmino made his first-team debut on 24 October 2009, coming on as a half-time substitute in a 2–1 home loss against Ponte Preta in Série B.

 Firmino scored his first goal on 8 May 2010, with the winner in an away win against São Caetano.
-He contributed with eight goals in 36 appearances during the season, as Figueirense returned to Série A after a two-year absence.
+He contributed with eight goals in 36 appearances during the season, as Figueirense FC returned to Série A after a two-year absence.